AtomFes/aitum-customs/README.md

 Inside this repository will be actions that can be used within Aitum's custom code.
 Download any of the actions here and add them to your `src/actions` folder.

 ## Support
-Join the [Aitum Discord](https://aitum.tv/discord) and head over to `#cc-releases` and find the post labeled with the acton in question and @ AtomFes for assistance.
+Join the [Aitum Discord](https://aitum.tv/discord) and head over to `#cc-releases` and find the post labeled with the action in question and @ AtomFes for assistance.

 #### *Note: You need to have already installed Aitum's custom code which can be found [here](https://github.com/Aitum/aitum-cc).*

 ## Actions
 ### WLEDStripControl.ts
-After specifying your devices IP, the action will allow you to control the light strip's power, brightness, and color.
+After specifying your WLED device IP address, this action will allow you to control the light strip's preset, power and brightness.

 Available Inputs: